MegaChenTW/Lego-Spike-Prime-Projects/README.md

 ## motivation:
 Lego spike is definitely running RTOS.
 You can run you custom program, but nomatter what there's a daemon-like program updating sensor data

-However, they forbit the use of <asyncio> api. so to achieve multi-tasking we implement a software-level corperate scheduler.
+However, they don't expose the RTOS cntrol to you.
+They forbid the use "asyncio" api, also the "runloop" api doesn't realy support multi-tasking.
+So to achieve multi-tasking we implement a software-level corperate scheduler.
 ## flowchart
+main

 ## implementation:
 Every task will need to inherit the dummy parent class "Task", and override the __init__(), and run() in child.